coq/coq/doc/changelog/README.md

 ## How to add an entry? ##

-You should create a file in this folder.
+You should create a file in one of the sub-directories.
 The name of the file should be `NNNNN-identifier.rst` where `NNNNN` is the number of the pull request on five digits and `identifier` is whatever you want.

 This file should use the same format as the reference manual (as it will be copied in there).
 You may reference the documentation you just